Vivekanand-R/AI-Product-Framework/A. Types Of PM/README.md

+**Vision:** To advance by building a solid knowledge framework, leveraging continuous learning, and making a lasting impact on enterprise growth.
+The goal here is to build the strong "Foundations Of Knowledge, Growth, Create Value, Drive Strategy, and Empower".

 # Types of Product Management:

 In general, there are around 8–10 major types of Product Management focus area.
 Below are the major five types, and beyond these, additional variations emerge based on industry, making product management a highly diverse and adaptable discipline.